aubreymoore/jb/sam3.md

 ---
-title: Evaluation of the SAM3 Model for detection of coconut palm trees in images
+title: Evaluation of the SAM3 model for detection of coconut palm trees in images
 subject: sam3
 date: 2026-01-31
 authors: